pmanzoni/mininet-in-a-container/README.md

 # Mininet in a container

 A Docker image for [Mininet](http://mininet.org/).

-It is based on this: https://github.com/iwaseyusuke/docker-mininet, basically with the addition of wireshark already installed in the image.
+It is based on this: https://github.com/iwaseyusuke/docker-mininet, basically with the addition in the image of:

+* wireshark-qt
+* wget
+* python-tk (for miniedit.py)
+* git

+and the download of the Mininet source code:

+* git clone git://github.com/mininet/mininet

 ## Docker Run Command